OanaUjica/OanaUjica/README.md

 ### Hi there 👋, I am Oana Ujica!

+A Software Developer with professional experience in the technologies listed in the toolbox below.

 <!--
 **OanaUjica/OanaUjica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.